TheAndreyZakharov/TheAndreyZakharov/README.md

 <h3>About Me</h3>
 <ul>
   <li>I am an enthusiastic developer from Russia with experience in Software Engineering, skilled in working on a variety of projects.
-I enjoy challenges and can code anything that sparks my interest, transforming ideas into reality.
+I enjoy challenges and <br> can code anything that sparks my interest, transforming ideas into reality.
   </li>
 </ul>